 - Technology is an amazing thing in that sometimes the younger we are when we begin to learn, the faster we excel at it.
 For that reason, submissions will be weighted by criteria stated above instead of the age of the creator.

-The Grand Prizes in the past have included a Macbook Pro to the winning team!
+The Grand Prizes in the past have included a laptop to the winning team!
 The winning project and each of the runners up will receive tech-focused prizes, sponsored by AT&T. Prizes are determined by number of girls per team.
-All of the finalists will get to go to the Capitol on April 12 or 13th to meet with the Governor and legislators.
+All of the finalists will get to go to the Capitol on April 11th to meet with the Governor and legislators.

 Frequently Asked Questions